Code-Institute-Submissions/rita-stu-ms1/README.md

 10. UNRESOLVED: Fix form on lower end of each page (lwr-flex-left): textarea displays ever-so-slightly shorter than Name and Email when using size attribute – I had size="40" for both fields, and textarea set to rows=”5” cols=”5”, but textarea displayed shorter than the other two so I reset Name and Email to size=”20”.
 I would like to know what the problem is.
 11. __RESOLVED__: hr-border-issue.png: <hr> displays single-px grey border on top.
 FIX: set border-color same as background-color.
 12. __RESOLVED__: Excessive code in stylesheet.
 FIX: removed.
+13. UNRESOLVED: Social media links, top-of-page email, and logo are semi-responsive – i.e. they reduce in size nicely down to mobile phone size.

 ## Deployment
+First deployment a few hours ago – MAJOR problems with commits: they weren't showing up in Github and for about an hour, I thought all was lost.

+After all was resolved – and I had started over in the meantime – I realised I had initially committed README.md 7 days ago.
+I had forgotten about this – it was an empty "draft", so there are likely two commits claiming to be "initial".

 ## Content

 __Written Content__
+All written content was created and written by the developer.

 __Media__
+All photos used on RaisingTomatoes(dot)com are from: marysheirloomseeds.com

 ## Acknowledgements